Mako Idemitsu: Kiyoko's Situation (1989)

-This film depicts Kiyoko, a middle-aged housewife, whose repressed desire to express her identity emerges.
+The film Kiyoko's Situation depicts Kiyoko, a middle-aged housewife, whose repressed desire to express her identity emerges.
 Idemitsu portrays the struggle for housewives to be filial, care for their family's needs, and pursue their own creative ambitions.
-This film received awards from Mention Special du Jury category "EXPERIMENTAL" La Mondiale de film et videos, Quebec, Canada in 1991, and Prix Procirep Section Fiction, Festival International de Videos et Films, Centre Audivisuel Simone de Beauvoir, Paris, France in 1992.
+This film received awards from the Mention Special du Jury category "EXPERIMENTAL," La Mondiale de film et videos Quebec, Canada in 1991, and Prix Procirep Section Fiction, Festival International de Videos et Films, Centre Audiovisuels Simone de Beauvoir, Paris, France, in 1992.

 Installations

 Still Life (1993–2000)

-Still Life is a two-channel video installation, with moving images projected onto two gigantic calla lilies placed side by side.
+Still Life is a two-channel video installation with moving images projected onto two gigantic calla lilies placed side by side.
 On one lily, hands pull the petals off a red rose.
-In the second, the pistil is missing.
+On the second, the pistil is missing.
 A woman is shown imprisoned behind an invisible, transparent wall, appearing to plead for release.
 A woman's voice-over endlessly repeats "Have a good day" and "Welcome home", echoing the perceived monotony of a housewife's existence.

 Real?
 Motherhood (2000)

 Real?
 Motherhood is an installation that critically examines the myth of maternity.
 The single-channel installation repurposes Idemitsu's 1960s home movies, projecting images through a glass cradle.
 The moving images show Idemitsu holding one of her children, a baby suckling, mother and child looking at each other, and the baby's innocent smile.
 These are interspersed with black-and-white images of the ambiguous expression on the mother's face.
-Light falling from above onto the glass cradle conveys an impression of sanctity—the cradle is transmuted, for the mother, into an altar.
+Light falling from above onto the glass cradle conveys an impression of sanctity; the cradle is transmuted, for the mother, into an altar.
 However, Idemitsu suggests that this Western type of cradle also resembles a coffin, symbolizing mortality.